 Business intelligence manager bears burden as myths curb BI success

-This article is part of the Issue 9, September 2012 issue of What predictive analytics pros don't do
+This article is part of the BI Trends + Strategies issue of Issue 9, September 2012

 When projects fail to deliver the expected results, the culprit is often inadequate preparation.
 Program managers and data analysts need to first understand what it is they are getting into.

 A variety of wrong notions are holding back business intelligence efforts in companies, putting the onus on BI teams to puncture the misconceptions.

 In this information-driven age, analyzing data is more important than ever, but ensuring that it can be trusted should come first.